 Since 1997, the Institute more than doubled in size, with annual revenues increasing from $42M to $103M.
-It has increased its staff from 1265 to nearly 1900, and expanded its programming to include service locations in 14 states.
-Today, the Institute provides evidence-based services to thousands of individuals and their families each year.
+It has increased its staff from 1,265 to nearly 2,000, and expanded its programming to include service locations in 14 states.
+Today, the Institute provides evidence-based services to more than 6,000 of individuals and their families each year.

 Over the past decade, May Institute opened 10 new Centers to serve both military and civilian families who have children with ASD and other developmental disabilities.
 “As we have with other underserved populations, we identified a pressing need for autism services in military communities and made the necessary operational decisions required to begin addressing that need,” says Dr. Solotar.

 In addition to its leadership role in providing high quality clinical services, May Institute has also been instrumental in helping shape both perception and policy affecting individuals with special needs.

-In 2005, the Institute established the National Autism Center (NAC), its Center for the Promotion of Evidence-based Practice, and spearheaded NAC’s dissemination of national standards for effective educational and behavioral interventions in the treatment of autism.
+In 2005, the Institute established the National Autism Center (NAC) at May Institute, and spearheaded NAC’s dissemination of national standards for effective educational and behavioral interventions in the treatment of autism.

 An active center of research and training, May Institute maintains affiliations with 50 universities, hospitals, and human service agencies worldwide.
 Staff members have authored hundreds of peer-reviewed journal articles, book chapters, and books, and have delivered thousands of presentations to regional, national, and international audiences.

-To learn more about May Institute and the special initiatives and events planned to celebrate its 60-year history, visit http://mayinstitute60years.org.
+To learn more about May Institute and its 60th year celebrations, visit http://mayinstitute60years.org.